EuropeanIssuers: Leadership

-Working Bodies
+Working bodies

-EuropeanIssuers' working bodies consist of the Policy Committee, the Smaller Issuers Committee and Working Groups.
+EuropeanIssuers' working bodies consist of the Policy Committee, the Smaller Issuers Committee, and Working Groups.
+An ad hoc ESG Committee was established in 2022, dedicated to following Sustainable Finance regulatory evolutions at the EU level.

 The Policy Committee is the main technical working body of the association.
-It is composed of senior legal and technical experts who are delegated by our members and bring in strong expertise and first hand practical experience.
-The Policy Committee, that convenes on a bi-monthly basis, monitors and discusses all developments of possible concern to issuers.
+It is composed of senior legal and technical experts who are delegated by our members and bring in strong expertise and first-hand practical experience.
+The Policy Committee, which convenes on a bi-monthly basis, monitors and discusses all developments of possible concern to issuers.
 It drafts the position papers in which EuropeanIssuers publicly expresses its members’ views.

-The Smaller and Medium Issuers Listed in Europe Committee, created in 2008, focuses on the specific needs of smaller listed companies.
+The Smaller Issuers Committee, created in 2008, focuses on the specific needs of smaller listed companies.
 The Smaller Issuers Committee was set up in reaction to the increase of de-listings and the decrease of new listings, due to the ever-growing volume of regulations for listed companies.
 The goal of the Smaller Issuers Committee is to improve and facilitate the access for smaller issuers to capital markets.
 There is a need to make it more attractive for an average size company to have its shares listed and publicly traded.
 Lighter and better regulation for smaller issuers is the main objective.
 It aims at getting formal recognition by the EU of smaller issuers as a specific sector between SMEs and the largest listed companies in view of benefiting from a “lighter touch regime”.
-The Committee holds quarterly meetings in different locations in the Europe.
+The Committee holds quarterly meetings in different locations in Europe.

 EuropeanIssuers' currently active Working Groups are: EMIR, Smaller Issuers, Corporate Reporting, Supervisory Reporting, Capital Markets Union, Securities Law & Markets' Infrastructure, Corporate Governance, Public Country-by-Country Reporting, Prospectus, Market Abuse, Company Law, Corporate Bonds and Financial Transaction Tax.

 Only direct members of EuropeanIssuers are eligible to participate in Working Groups.

+EuropeanIssuers is also widely represented via its members within European authorities and advisory groups, including EFRAG, the European Securities and Markets Authority, the European Central Bank, and the Best Practice Principles Oversight Committee.